2019-2020 CONCERT SEASON PREVIEW

 VANCOUVER RECITAL SOCIETY (VRS)

-For more than three decades, artistic director Leila Getz’s discerning eye has always found the most promising young musicians to exhibit alongside the world’s most celebrated artists.
+For four decades, artistic director Leila Getz’s discerning eye has always found the most promising young musicians to exhibit alongside the world’s most celebrated artists.
 This mix has yielded concert seasons of true variety and innovation, and this has been recognized widely in international circles.
-For those who might dream of spending a few months attending concerts at London’s Wigmore Hall, this is about the closest thing to it.
+Now, we get to celebrate it in the organization’s 40th Anniversary year, bringing back a stunning array of artists that have formed the VRS ‘family’ over this time.

 FRIENDS OF CHAMBER MUSIC (FCM)